stanislaw/SoftwareDesignHeuristics/README.md

 Consequence: safety requires continuous and intelligent effort.

+### Success breeds failure

+Handbook of Walkthroughs, Inspections, and Technical Reviews, p.412:

+> ... however, we have to anticipate that we will in fact succeed once in a
+> while - and we must also anticipate what that success will bring.
+For
+> instance, one error-riddled system was seldom used by its several hundred
+> potential users, so management decided to mount an effort to have the
+> system repaired in a systematic fashion.
+The resulting system was so
+> dependable and useful that usage suddenly increased by a factor of a
+> thousand over previous usage.
+This increase in transaction volume made the
+> file design of the system completely inadequate to the daily load - which
+> soon meant that nobody could get results fast enough to be useful.
+The
+> entire problem - and so many others like it - could have been avoided if
+> the review group had only considered that unavoidable law of nature:
+> **Success breeds failure**.
+So, ..., be prepared for the inevitable
+> reaction.
+If you start making systems better, your users will want more of
+> the same - the best side effect of all.

 ### Safety as a Defensive Discipline

 Safety is often seen as a defensive discipline, in contrast to fields focused on